 - 1 teaspoon black pepper

-- Add turmeric, ginger powder, coconut powder, vanilla powder, cardamom, nutmeg, and black pepper to a large bowl.
+- To make spice blend: Add turmeric, ginger powder, coconut powder, vanilla powder, cardamom, nutmeg, and black pepper to a large bowl.
 Mix with a whisk or wooden spoon until well combined.

 - Tools needed: glass mixing bowls, whisk or wooden spoon, jar(s) for storage